Skip to Content

 The brain is a complex and delicate organ that controls how we think, move, and interact with the world.
 Every year, about 2.8 million Americans suffer brain injuries that range from mild to severe, leading to physical, cognitive, and behavioral changes or disabilities.

 Traumatic brain injuries (TBI) can cause lasting neurological changes, making it impossible for some people to work or maintain their former quality of life.
 However, through a successful legal claim, you can pursue damages for lifelong medical bills, pain and suffering, and loss of earning capacity.
-If you or a loved one needs legal support, contact the Atlanta brain injury lawyers at Ross & Pines, LLC today.
+If you or a loved one needs legal support, contact the Atlanta brain injury lawyers at Ross & Pines today.

 Our trial-tested legal team has over 100 years of experience and a thorough understanding of the financial, personal, and legal challenges that come with serious injuries.
 By investigating your case and carefully documenting your injury-related expenses, we develop strategic approaches to hold the responsible party accountable and seek recovery for your financial losses.